sayanarijit/RESTEasy/README.md

 ## Exceptions

-* As is uses requests module to perform HTTP calls, most exceptions will be raised by requests module itself.
+* As this package uses requests module to perform HTTP calls, most exceptions will be raised by requests module itself.

 * In case API server returns HTTP status code outside the range of 200-299, It will raise ***resteasy.HTTPError***